 Note that an interpreter is not a ‘signer for deaf people’.
 Interpreters work with both hearing and deaf people to facilitate communication between them.

 The vast majority of interpreters learn sign language as a second language which means attending Ofqual registered courses.
 Unfortunately, the UK government does not fund BSL courses so attending courses needs to be viewed as an investment for your future career.
 All specialist services involve some sort of training cost (nursing, teaching, accounting etc) so learning sign language is no different.

 To become proficient and fluent in BSL, you normally need to complete courses from Level 1 – Level 6.
-The NRCPD only accept qualifications from two awarding bodies – Signature and iBSL.
+The NRCPD only accept qualifications from the awarding body, Signature.
 Once you have achieved your BSL Level 6 you can then attend an interpreting course which gives you the training to be able to apply language skills competently in a range of situations.
 Interpreting qualifications are also achieved via Signature.

-An alternative route to completing different courses is to attend a full time course at university.
-There are a handful of universities (e.g. Wolverhampton University) who offer undergraduate courses.
-These courses enable full time students to go from a complete starter to interpreter status.
+An alternative route to completing different courses is to attend a full-time course at university.
+There are a handful of universities (e.g. Wolverhampton University) that offer undergraduate courses.
+These courses enable full-time students to go from a complete starter to interpreter status.

 How long does it take to become a BSL interpreter?

 The average length of time from complete beginner to fluent and competent interpreter is seven years.
 Some people are able to achieve qualified interpreter status sooner e.g. they are born to a deaf signing family or they attend a full-time university course.
 Others may take longer e.g. those who already have a full-time job or have family commitments.

 Anyone who wants to be an interpreter also needs to learn about the deaf community because they are present for deaf people and hearing people.
 So a good knowledge of both languages and cultures is vital to be an effective communication professional.

 it is important to note that deaf interpreter certification (for Deaf translators0 follows a similar route to becoming qualified.